Ashuza11/CS50x-finance/README.md

 ##  How to Take this Course

-Even if you are not a student at Harvard, you can take this course for free via this OpenCourseWare:<a href='https://www.edx.org/'>edX</a>
+Even if you are not a student at Harvard, you can take this course for free via this OpenCourseWare:<a href='https://www.edx.org/'> edX</a>
 If you’d like to submit the course’s problem sets and final project for feedback, be sure to create an edX account, if you haven’t already.
-If interested in a verified certificate from edX, enroll at <a href="https://www.edx.org/course/cs50s-introduction-to-computer-science">cs50.edx.org</a>instead.
+If interested in a verified certificate from edX, enroll at <a href="https://www.edx.org/course/cs50s-introduction-to-computer-science">cs50.edx.org</a> instead.

 Also You can find the specs for all problem sets as well as the course materials  <a href='https://cs50.harvard.edu/x/2020/'>here</a> or read carefully the assignments specifications above-mentioned.